SpaceBotsISR/software_cobot/README.md

     - If the container exists but is stopped, it will start the existing container.
     - If the container does not exist, it will create and run a new container based on the "scobot_ros2" image.

-3. Executing Commands Inside the Container:
+3. Running a terminal inside the container:
-   To execute commands inside the running container, run:
+   To run commands inside the running container, run:

     ```
     ./docker_launch.sh exec